 You may notice if you have a child who has a buzz cut that he or she has not gotten lice.
 Does short hair prevent lice?
 Can head lice live in short hair, like a buzz cut?
 Lice can live in buzz cuts, but because there is less surface area for a louse to grab onto, people with buzz cuts have a smaller chance of getting lice, but they can still get lice.
 What about lice eggs?
 Can nits live in short hair and hatch when the hair grows out a little?
 If so, how short of hair can lice live in?
 Keep reading.

 Does Cutting Hair Get Rid of Lice?

-Concerned parents, especially of school aged boys, often call us wanting to know does shaving or cutting the hair get rid of lice?
+Concerned parents, especially of school-aged boys, often call us wanting to know does shaving or cutting the hair get rid of lice?
 The answer to this is usually no. If you’ve found lice and this is your first time dealing with it, you might be grasping at straws.
-Most families, especially those with multiple children and numerous extracurricular activities, do not have the time for repeated treatments that may or may not work so they may take drastic measures in an effort to get rid of lice quickly.
+Most families, especially those with multiple children and numerous extracurricular activities, do not have the time for repeated treatments that may or may not work so they may take drastic measures to get rid of lice quickly.
 But, do you have to cut your hair if you have lice?
 No, you don’t, and we do not recommend cutting your hair to get rid of head lice because it will not work.
 While having shorter hair may make the treatment of lice easier and go a little more quickly, it will not get rid of lice.